hongshu-corp/liquigen/README.md

 It is a simple tool for java liquibase script generation.

-Only support mysql db and create_table currently.
-And it is not a perfect tool, only help to create basic content with simple name.
-Please change the generated content manually.
+Only support mysql db.
+And it is not a perfect tool, can help to create basic content with simple name.
+Please change the generated content manually if the generation was wrong.

 ## how to use
 1. gem install liquigen